RockNRui/Black-Box-Library/README.md

 + Added some integration with Cartographer for a Lexica Cartographia model.

-<-> BBl's RNG function now runs off of /random.
-The reason BBL's RNG frontend is sticking around is that you can easily set the min and max values as seperate scoreboard variables, instead of needing to use a macro every time with /random.

 <-> Updated credits and its formatting.

 <-> I LOVE FORMATTING FIXES I LOVE FORMATTING FIXES.